 You may be surprised to learn that reputable doctors and specialists are available in lots of countries, and you will find that it is perfectly safe and much more affordable to have medical and dental work completed abroad.

-According to CEOWORLD Magazine, in 2019 Ecuador had the best healthcare system in the Americas south of Canada.
+According to CEOWORLD Magazine, in 2019 and 2021 Ecuador had the best healthcare system in the Americas south of Canada.
 They looked at Overall Healthcare, Infrastructure, Professionals, Cost, Medicine Availability and Government Readiness.
 Ecuador ranks 25th among the 89 countries they evaluated, barely losing to Canada (23rd) and beating the US (30th).
 The top 9 countries are in Asia and Europe, and number 10 is Australia.

 Not only can you save between 50% to 90% having your medical and dental treatments taken care of abroad, but foreign medical and dental insurance policies are much cheaper than purchasing these policies from insurance companies based in the United States.